ckinzthompson/highfret/readme.md

 jupyter-lab
 ```

-Run the following stages (probably in order)
+Run the following stages (probably in order):

 #### Alignment
 Use this to map the donor (green) and acceptor (red) color channels into each other.